 On April 21, 1930, Nelson robbed his first bank, making off with approximately $4,000.
 After another bank robbery in October, he was identified as one of the robbers.
-Another home invasion just a few days later, one of the attackers was described as: “He had a baby face.
-He was good looking, hardly more than a boy, had dark hair and was wearing a gray topcoat and a brown felt hat, turned down brim.”
-The next month, Nelson and his crew were linked to a failed roadhouse robbery in Summit, Illinois where a gunfight erupted and three people were killed and three wounded.
+In another home invasion just a few days later, one of the attackers was described as: “He had a baby face.
+He was good looking, hardly more than a boy, had dark hair, and wore a gray topcoat and a brown felt hat, turned down brim.”
+The following month, Nelson and his crew were linked to a failed roadhouse robbery in Summit, Illinois, where a gunfight erupted, and three people were killed and three wounded.
 Another robbery just a few days later at a tavern resulted in another murder.

 Throughout the winter of 1931, most of the Tape Bandits were rounded up, including Nelson.
 He was sentenced to a prison term of one year to life for a January 1931 bank robbery in Chicago, Illinois.

 After a year’s confinement, Nelson was removed from the Illinois State Penitentiary in Joliet, Illinois, to stand trial on another bank robbery charge in Wheaton, Illinois.
 On February 17, 1932, Nelson escaped prison guards while being returned to Joliet.
-Through his contacts within the Touhy Gang, Nelson fled west to Reno, Nevada.
-After a brief stay, he moved on to Sausalito, California, where he met John Paul Chase.
+Nelson fled west to Reno, Nevada, through his contacts within the Touhy Gang.
+After a brief stay, he moved to Sausalito, California, where he met John Paul Chase.
 Chase was involved in a liquor smuggling operation with underworld connections.
 Nelson soon began to work with Chase as an armed guard for the truck used to illegally transport liquor.
-The two men became close friends and Nelson was soon joined by his wife.
+The two men became close friends, and Nelson was soon joined by his wife.